codersMom/angular100-labs-2020-06-22/Ch05-Directives/2ngIfSwitch/README.md

-hi Matt
+# Chapter 5 Directives: ngIf

+## Objectives

+- Use ngIf to display a For Sale message if the album is on sale

+## Steps

-find a mini sale icon image and save to this folder
+1. Copy the sale icon image form this folder to your projects assets folder

-then in the lab solution, use ngIf for the logic that if it is onsale to display the icon.
+2. In your albumCard template, use ngIf to display the onsale image if on_sale == true